Jenniferosei/QnA/README.md

 # What is production in React?

-The production build creates minified bundles, lighter-weight source maps, and optimized assets.
+The production build creates minified bundles(Bundling combines multiple files into a single file.
+Minification performs a variety of different code optimizations to scripts and CSS, which results in smaller payloads), lighter-weight source maps(Source maps are just JSON files that essentially rebuild what the bundlers and transpilers changed.
+Their main purpose is to help debug your built, optimized code.
+It makes sense that if you have a bug and view the stack trace, you want to see your code and not the gibberish that webpack and babel spit out.[Webpack and Babel are tools for developers that optimize JavaScript applications.

+Webpack is a module bundler we can use to minify multiple files in a JavaScript project and increase the overall efficiency.
+A module bundler takes in all the assets and comes up with a single output file.
+This artefact can be imported into our HTML, making it a more lightweight project.

+As for Babel, it is a syntax converter and a transpiler.
+There may be times you want your code to be compatible with all browsers and environments, including the older ones.
+In such instances, a great option to try out is Babel]), and optimized assets.
 This improves the load time.
 React recommends using production mode while deploying the react app.
 We now know that production build helps in optimizing performance.

 # REACT Testing